semgrep/semgrep/doc/SEMGREP_CORE_CONTRIBUTING.md

 #### Committing the Fix

-Once you have made your desired pattern or target parse, you need to make sure it doesn't break anything else!
+Once you have made your desired pattern or target parse, you need to make sure it doesn't break anything else.
 In `semgrep-core/`, run `make test`.
-If at the end it says `Ok`, you can commit your fix.
+If at the end it says `Ok`, you can commit your fix!

 First, if you have any changes in `pfff`, go into the `semgrep-core/src/pfff/` directory, checkout `develop`, pull, and then make a pull request as usual with your changes.